DarlanSchmeller/metabee-website-laravel/README.md

 #### Seed Database (Optional)

-You can seed the database with users, jobs and bookmarks
+You can seed the database with users and courses.

 ```
 php artisan db:seed